-We believe that we have sufficient liquidity available to us from cash flows from operations and under our senior secured credit facility to fund our currently planned exploration and development activities.
+We believe that we have significant liquidity available to us from cash flows from operations and our senior secured credit facility to fund our currently planned exploration and development activities.
 In addition, our hedge positions currently provide relative certainty on a substantial portion of our expected cash flows from operations through 2014 even with a potential general decline in the prices of oil and natural gas.

-On March 22, 2013, we filed a shelf registration statement that permits us to sell equity and/or debt in one or more offerings of an indeterminate aggregate amount.
+On March 22, 2013, we filed a shelf registration statement, which became automatically effective, that permits us to sell equity and/or debt in one or more offerings of an indeterminate aggregate amount.
 As we pursue reserves and production growth, we continually consider which capital resources, including equity and debt financings, are available to meet our future financial obligations, capital expenditure activities and liquidity requirements.
-Our future ability to grow proved reserves and production will be highly dependent on the capital resources available to us, which resources we cannot assure will be available to us or the terms at which they may be made available.
+Our future ability to grow proved reserves and production will be highly dependent on the capital resources available to us.
+We continually monitor market conditions and may consider issuing more equity or taking on additional debt.
+We cannot provide assurance that we will access the capital markets or do any such financing.

-As of March 31, 2013, we had \$300.0 million of principal outstanding on our senior secured credit facility.
+As of June 30, 2013, we had \$395.0 million of principal outstanding on our senior secured credit facility.
 Additionally, we had approximately \$1.1 billion of outstanding senior unsecured notes, excluding the remaining premium of \$1.7 million received in the October 2011 offering of our 2019 senior unsecured notes.
-We had \$525.0 million available for borrowings on our senior secured credit facility and approximately \$31.0 million in cash on hand for total available liquidity of approximately \$556.0 million as of March 31, 2013.
+We had \$605.0 million available for borrowings on our senior secured credit facility and approximately \$43.6 million in cash on hand for total available liquidity of approximately \$648.6 million as of June 30, 2013.